 EMI and the Share Incentive Plan (SIP) are tax efficient incentives that can be packaged to attract and retain the right people for the future of your company, at a cost the company can afford.
 Even the potential national insurance contributions liability on the growth in value of SIP shares during the option period can be attached, by consent, to the employee.

-Employers can also offer shares worth up to £2,000 free of tax and NIC to new employees from 2013.
+Employers can also offer shares worth up to £2,000 free of tax and NIC to new employees.
 Such employees are termed ‘employee shareholders', and their contracts of employment reflect a reduction in employment rights such as the loss of redundancy rights and a number of other changes.
 When the employee disposes of the shares, the capital gain will be tax exempt up to a limit of £50,000.

-We would welcome the opportunity to discuss an employee share ownership strategy, whether for individual employees or for the entire workforce.
+We welcome the opportunity to discuss an employee share ownership strategy, whether for individual employees or for the entire workforce.